West Palm Beach Truck Accident Lawyer

-Lawyers Dedicated to Helping Truck Accident Victims Recover Financial Compensation in Palm Beach County and Broward County
+Lawyers Dedicated to Helping Truck Accident Victims Recover Financial Compensation in Palm Beach County, Broward County and Across South Florida

-With more than three decades of combined experience handing truck accident cases, the attorneys at Gonzalez & Cartwright, P.A., have seen more than their share of horrific truck crashes involving all manner of commercial trucks and tractor-trailers.
+With more than three decades of combined experience handing truck accident cases, a West Palm Beach truck accident lawyer at Gonzalez & Cartwright, P.A., has seen more than their share of horrific truck crashes involving all manner of commercial trucks and tractor-trailers.
 In fact, the injuries suffered by victims of truck crashes are often catastrophic and permanently debilitating, with death, traumatic brain injury, lost limbs, spinal cord injuries, paralysis, scarring and multiple fractures just some of the possible outcomes.
 But they are putting their experience to good use, helping the victims of these life-changing and sometimes life-ending accidents get the compensation they deserve.

 Of course, it’s not difficult to see why the personal injuries suffered in a commercial truck accident might be catastrophic.
 A tractor-trailer weighs approximately 70,000 pounds, and can generate overwhelmingly destructive force when it strikes another automobile.

 Less well-known, though, is how dangerous it can be for an automobile to strike a commercial truck—whether it’s a box truck, a semi-truck, or a tractor-trailer.
 When a passenger car or other automobile hits a truck, an underride accident often results.
 Underride accidents are among the most dangerous and deadly truck accidents because in a side or rear underride accident the automobile passes under the side or rear of the truck.
 In such an instance, airbags and other safety devices on the automobile are typically of limited use, because it’s the car’s passenger compartment that makes first contact with the frame of the truck, leading to direct intrusion into the passenger space, with the head and shoulders of the victims absorbing the blow.